top of page

 Credit: F1 Academy

 Sunday morning marked the beginning of the final F1 Academy race of Round 1 in Shanghai with the grid reverted back to qualifying positions for Race 2.
-The front row will be occupied by Red Bull Racing backed driver Alisha Palmowski and Scuderia Ferrari Driver Academy’s Alba Larson as the pilots compete across 13 intense laps and fight for a spot on the podium.
+The front row will be occupied by Red Bull Racing backed driver Alisha Palmowski and Scuderia Ferrari Driver Academy’s Alba Larsen as the pilots compete across 13 intense laps and fight for a spot on the podium.

 How it happened

 As the lights went out, Palmowski had an unfavourable launch off the line dropping two positions to find herself in third, as Larsen comfortably took the lead.
-Emma Felbamayr had a strong start climbing one position into second after a small battle with Palmowski.
+Emma Felbemayr had a strong start climbing one position into second after a small battle with Palmowski.

 Larsen was quick to charge ahead of her opponents throughout Lap 1, finding a one-second gap ahead of pack looking to secure her first podium.